cs3281/lectures/syllabus.md

 ## Prerequisites

-CS 2231 and CS 3251.
-Because an OS must make effective use of the underlying hardware, students learning OS concepts need to have a basic understanding of computer architecture; this is covered in CS 2231.
+EECE 2123 and CS 3251.
+Because an OS must make effective use of the underlying hardware, students learning OS concepts need to have a basic understanding of computer architecture; this is covered in EECE 2123.
 Programming assignments are a major part of the course, and so students must be comfortable with programming and debugging; this is covered in CS 3251.
 Most of the programming will be done in C.

 ## Instructors